 4. The Duomo Di Sorrento

 Historic Church in Sorrento

-The Sorrento Cathedral is called the Cathedral of Saint Phillips and James (also known as the Duomo Sorrento).
+The Sorrento Cathedral is called the Cathedral of Saint Phillips and James (the Duomo Sorrento).

-Once inside, you find yourself surrounded by marble pillars, incredible frescoes, and grand Italian architecture.
+Once inside, you are surrounded by marble pillars, incredible frescoes, and grand Italian architecture.

 For history buffs like us, this is a must-see while in Sorrento.